FHICT-S-Siem/S4-SiemLucassen-SmartHome/README.md

 ## Project board

 I like to make use of the GitHub project board to manage the development of my project, as it is easy to use for an agile environment. <br>
-I made user-story and spike templates, to effeciently implement new features for my project on the board.<br>
+I made user-story and spike templates, to efficiently implement new features for my project on the board.<br>

 - https://github.com/FHICT-S-Siem/S4-SiemLucassen-SmartHome/projects/1 <br>